lizardking/LD2410Async/dox/Async Commands And Processing.md

     Serial.begin(115200);
     RadarSerial.begin(256000, SERIAL_8N1, 32, 33); // RX=Pin 32, TX=Pin 33

-    if(radar.begin()) {
+    if (!radar.begin()) {
-        Serial.println("Could not initialize the LD2410Async lib");
+        Serial.println("Failed to initialize the LD2410Async library");
         return;
-    }:

-    // Query all configuration parameters and register callback radar.requestAllConfigSettingsAsync(onConfigReceived);
     }

+    // Query all configuration parameters and register callback if (!radar.requestAllConfigSettingsAsync(onConfigReceived)) {
+        Serial.println("Could not send config request (busy or failed).");
+    }
+}

 void loop() {
-    // Async - nothing needed here
-}
+    // Nothing required here – everything runs asynchronously }

 @endcode

 ## Best Practices for Async Commands

+- **Check the return value** - all async methods return true if the command is getting executed or false when execution of the commands is not possible for some reason (e.g. another async command pending or a para is inavlid/out of range)
+- **Check the result of the callback** - handle @ref LD2410Async::AsyncCommandResult "AsyncCommandResult" values such as `SUCCESS`, `FAILED`, `TIMEOUT`, or `CANCELED` as necessary.
-- **Be aware of busy state** - before sending a command, ensure the library is not already executing another one.
-Use asyncIsBusy() if needed.
-All commands are checking for busy state internally and will return false, if another command is pending.
+- **Be aware of busy state** – before sending a command, ensure the library is not already executing another one.
-- **Use callbacks** - never assume a command succeeded immediately.
-Handle SUCCESS, FAILED, TIMEOUT, or CANCELED in the callback.
+  Use @ref LD2410Async::asyncIsBusy "asyncIsBusy()" if needed.
+All async commands check the busy state internally and will return `false` if another command is already pending.
 - **Don’t block in callbacks** - keep callbacks short and non-blocking; offload heavy work to the main loop or a task.
-- **Config mode handling** - you don’t need to manually enable/disable config mode; the library handles this automatically for commands that require it.
-Only use enableConfigModeAsync()/disableConfigModeAsync() directly if you need to stay in config mode across multiple operations.
+- **Config mode handling** – you usually don’t need to manually enable or disable config mode; the library automatically handles this for commands that require it.
+  Only call @ref LD2410Async::enableConfigModeAsync "enableConfigModeAsync()" or @ref LD2410Async::disableConfigModeAsync "disableConfigModeAsync()" directly if you explicitly want to keep the sensor in config mode across multiple operations.
-- **Avoid overlapping commands** - sending a new command while one is pending will cause failures.
-Either wait for the callback or call asyncCancel() if you must interrupt.
+- **Avoid overlapping commands** – sending a new command while another one is still pending can cause failures.
+  Always wait for the callback to complete before sending the next command, or call @ref LD2410Async::asyncCancel "asyncCancel()" if you need to abort the current operation.